-We got to create with the beta of Procreate 5, the latest version of the iPad's best drawing and painting app.
+We got to create with the beta of Procreate 5, out today in what's the coolest version yet of the iPad's best drawing and painting app.

 Concept art and design conference Playgrounds recently finished its first instalment of 2019 in Eindhoven, Netherlands, and Digital Arts was on the ground checking out stalls from the likes of Wacom and Procreate (alongside interviewing many of the talented names presenting at the event.)